G-eb/pingr/README.md

 # pingr
-### since sensei wise (aka astro/asstro) threatened to leak the bot code, i decided to do it myself 🙂
 ## full credit of this code goes to Geb#1337
-# pingr hub got termed (fuck discord)
+### this code is not claiming to be the "best" or the "fastest", however this is the code that we used in pingr hub